ihcsim/kubernetes-terraform-secured/README.md

 1. DefaultTolerationSeconds
 1. NodeRestriction

 All API requests to the API Server are authenticated using X.509 TLS certificates.
 The API Server is started with the `--anonymous-auth=false` flag in order to disable [anonymous requests](https://kubernetes.io/docs/admin/authentication/#anonymous-requests).
-Refer to the Kubernetes [_Authentication_](https://kubernetes.io/docs/admin/authentication/) documentation for more information on these authentication strategies.
+Refer to the Kubernetes [_Authentication_](https://kubernetes.io/docs/admin/authentication/) documentation for more information on how the authentication scheme works.
+All the TLS artifacts are declared in the `ca.tf`, `k8s-master.tf` and `k8s-workers` files.
+The Controller Manager and Scheduler communicate with the API Server via its insecure network interface, since they resides on the same host as the API Server.
+The Controller Manager uses the CA cert and key declared in `ca.tf` to serve cluster-scoped certificates-issuing requests.

 The Kubelets are also started with the `--anonymous-auth=false` option.
 They use the `--authentication-token-webhook` and `--authorization-mode-Webhook` options to enable authentication and authorization.
-For more information on Kubelet authentication and authorization, refer to the Kubernetes [documentation](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/).
+For more information on Kubelet authentication and authorization, refer to this [documentation](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/).

-All the TLS artifacts are declared in the `ca.tf`, `k8s-master.tf` and `k8s-workers` files.
-Since the Controller Manager and Scheduler resides on the same host as the API Server, they can communicate with the API Server via its insecure network interface.
-The Controller Manager uses the CA cert and key declared in `ca.tf` to serve cluster-scoped certificates-issuing requests.
-Refer to the [Master Node Communication docs](http://kubernetes.io/docs/admin/master-node-communication/#controller-manager-configuration) for details.

 ## Add-ons
 All add-ons are deployed using [Helm charts](https://helm.sh/).